MQuy/mos/Expert C Programming.md

     a = 0; // work <- compiler converts `int a[]` to `int *a`
   }
   ```
-- multidimentional array is a single block of memory while array of array, each of which can be of different lengths and occupy their own memory block
+- multidimentional array is a single block of memory while an array of array, each of which can be of different lengths and occupy their memory block
   C only supports array of array
   ```c
   int carrot[10][20]; // carrot is a 10-element array, each element is 20-int array